grebtsew/StreamChannelAssembler/README.md

 # Motivation
 To be fair, I am quite rusty in `C++`, which motivates the decision to create a new project in `C++`.
 The focus with the project is to create clean and good practice code towards high performing computing.
 Video streaming is a computer resource heavy task which fit perfectly.
-The application is strongly coupled to gStreamer and OpenCV which are great libraries to learn when renewing once code language skills.
+The application is strongly coupled to gStreamer and OpenCV which are great libraries to learn when renewing one's code language skills.

 # Running
 Firstly install dependencies as in the `Dockerfile`.